ispras/keystone_plugin/kong/plugins/README.md

 │                    └── uuid4.lua
 ~~~

-So let's consider in detail each file of this project.
-All of them are writed on Lua and in some files is used [lua-nginx-module API](https://github.com/openresty/lua-nginx-module), which enables Lua scripting capabilities in [Nginx](http://nginx.org/).
+Let's review each file of this project.
+All of them are writed on Lua and in some files [lua-nginx-module API](https://github.com/openresty/lua-nginx-module) is used, which enables Lua scripting capabilities in [Nginx](http://nginx.org/).
 Instead of compiling Nginx with this module, Kong is distributed along with [OpenResty](https://openresty.org/en/), which already includes lua-nginx-module.
 OpenResty is not a fork of Nginx, but a bundle of modules extending its capabilities.

 The structure of complete plugin looks like this: